TheRealCodeVoyage/Web_Server_Administration_Labs/docs/Project1.md

 - Write a Caddyfile to serve the portfolio website locally.
 - Include explanations for the configuration (e.g., reverse proxy, static file serving).

-**Deliverables:**

-- Screenshots of the working website (portfolio with resume and projects).
-- The Caddyfile with annotations.
-- Screenshots or a short video showing the website running locally. 🌟📷

 ---